— Also: Finland.

 — Structure: The parliament (eduskunta) is elected in multi-member geographical constituencies with a degree of proportional representation, and chooses the prime minister.
 The president is elected directly.

-— Assessment: The previous president, Tarja Halonen of the SSP (2000-12), was made even more of a figurehead and subsequently worked to reclaim influence; in 2006 she narrowly won reelection against Sauli Niinistö of the KKP.
-Niinistö was chosen to replace her in 2012, in a runoff with Pekka Haavisto of the VL.
-In parliamentary elections in 2007, Kesk edged out the KKP for first place; the KKP was brought into the government, with SSP departing.
-In 2010, long-serving Kesk premier Matti Vanhanen (2003-10) resigned, replaced by Mari Kiviniemi of Kesk.
-A 2011 election saw the KKP win a plurality, and Jyrki Katainen became prime minister.
-Katainen stepped down in 2014, succeeded by Alexander Stubb of KKP.
-Kesk won a plurality in 2015, with KKP, PS, and SSP roughly tied for second; Sipilä became prime minister.
+— Assessment: The previous president, Tarja Halonen (2000-12) of the SDP, was made even more of a figurehead and subsequently worked to reclaim influence; in 2006 she narrowly won reelection against Sauli Niinistö of the KKP.
+Niinistö (2012-) was chosen to replace her in 2012, in a runoff with Pekka Haavisto of the VL.
+In parliamentary elections in 2007, Kesk edged out the KKP for first place; the KKP was brought into the government, with SDP departing.
+In 2010, long-serving Kesk premier Matti Vanhanen (2003-10) resigned, replaced by Mari Kiviniemi (2010-1) of Kesk.
+A 2011 election saw the KKP win a plurality, and Jyrki Katainen (2011-4) became prime minister.
+Katainen stepped down in 2014, succeeded by Alexander Stubb (2014-5) of KKP.
+Kesk won a plurality in 2015, with KKP, PS, and SDP roughly tied for second; Juha Sipilä (2015-9) became prime minister.
+In the 2019 elections, the SDP finished in first, narrowly ahead of Perussuomalaiset and Kokoomus, while Kesk lost considerable ground; a left-leaning coalition was formed, first headed by Antti Rinne (2019) of SDP, until Kesk forced his resignation over a postal strike.
+In 2022, following the invasion of Україна « Ukrajína » by Россия « Rossija », the government applied to join NATO.

 — FH: 1-1, free.
 Econ: 9.06 (9), full democracy.